AndreaFavero71/MCP960X_MicroPython/README.md

 A MicroPython library for the MCP9600 and MCP9601 thermocouple amplifiers, communicating via the I2C bus.
 <br><br><br>

+## Motivations for this library
+While experimenting with existing MicroPython libraries, I encountered several issues.<br>
+After spending considerable time cross-checking the MCP960X datasheet to resolve these issues, I decided it would be more effective to develop a new library from scratch.<br>
+*Note: it’s also possible that I didn’t use the existing libraries correctly.*
+<br><br><br>

+## Common boards using MCP9600 or MCP9601
 Among other boards, the MCP9600 and MCP9601 chips are used on the following Adafruit boards:
 ![title image](/pictures/mcp9600_mcp9601.jpg)<br>
 <small>Product images courtesy of [Adafruit](https://www.adafruit.com)</small>